Elvis Movies: JAILHOUSE ROCK

 Also Sprach Zarathustra (Theme from 2001: A Space Odyssey)

-Proud Mary: This should be a drum-heavy song, but Ronnie Tutt is lower in the mix here than I would like.
-Nevertheless, this is a rockin’ version.
-However, much like “See See Rider,” nothing really distinguishes this one from other fine performances of this tune in 1972.
+Proud Mary: This is a rockin’ version but, much like “See See Rider,” nothing really distinguishes this one from other fine performances of this tune in 1972.

 Never Been To Spain: This is an okay version of this song on Elvis’ part, with nothing standing out.
 “We’ll get the ending right one day,” he notes after completing it.